syncfusion-content/winui-docs/winui/Cartesian-Charts/Appearance.md

 ## Applying gradient brushes

-Gradient for the chart can be set by using the [`ColorModel`]() property of the cartesian chart with the help of `LinearGradientBrush` or `RadialGradientBrush`.
+Gradient for the chart can be set by using the [`ColorModel`]() property with the help of `LinearGradientBrush` or `RadialGradientBrush`.

-The following code sample and screenshot illustrates how to apply the gradient brushes for the chart using the [`ColorModel`]() property.
+The following code sample and screenshot illustrates how to apply the gradient brushes for the series using the [`ColorModel`]() property.

 {% tabs %}